 There's even a coat rack by the door for your outer costs.
 It's such a welcoming and homey touch.
 As an American, I find it completely astounding that everything left on these hooks isn't stolen as soon the minute you turn your back.
 Mind blown.

 Unlike the rest of the country, you’re pretty much guaranteed to have fast unlimited wifi in most pubs.
 For those not in the know, wifi is even hard to find in some coffee shops and restaurants in Britain.
 And good luck to you if you're looking for wifi on any bus or train in the country, too.
 It's not happening.
 So, stick to the pubs.
 That's what I do.

 I love discovering the hilarious chalkboard signs they put out on the sidewalks.
-Maybe I'm a sucker for corny jokes (ok I'm definitely a sucker for corny jokes) but I love the light-hearted fun these provoke and they make me snicker every time I see them.
+Maybe I'm a sucker for corny jokes (ok I'm definitely a sucker for corny jokes) but I love this light-hearted fun and they make me snicker every time I see them.